 Most important issue

-Inflation and the cost of living remain the most important concerns for the public, as they have been all year in Marquette polls.
-In September, 40% cite inflation as the issue that matters most to them, an increase from 34% in July.
-The economy is the second greatest concern, with 19% saying it is the most important issue to them, up from 16% in July.
-Immigration and border security is the third most cited problem at 10%, a slight decrease from July when it was 13%.
-The full set of top concerns is shown in Table 7.
+Inflation and the cost of living remains the most important concerns for the public, as it has been all year in Marquette Law School Poll surveys.
+In November, 36% cite inflation as the issue that matters most to them, a slight decrease from 40% in September.
+The economy is the second-greatest concern with 20% saying it is most important to them, up one point from 19% in September.
+Immigration and border security is the third most-cited problem at 10%, unchanged from September.
+Concern about Medicare/Social Security and health care are the 4th and 5th most-cited problems, each at 9%.
+The full set of top concerns is shown in Table 12.

 Among adults

-Issue Percent most important Inflation and the cost of living 40 The economy 19 Immigration and border security 10 Medicare & Social Security 9 Health care 7 Crime 4 The size of the federal deficit 3 Abortion policy 2 The war between Russia and Ukraine 2 Marquette Law School Poll, national survey, Sept.
-15-24, 2025 Question: Which one of the following issues matters MOST to you right now?
-Tariffs, inflation and the economy
+Issue Percent most important Inflation and the cost of living 36 The economy 20 Immigration and border security 10 Health care 9 Medicare & Social Security 9 The size of the federal deficit 4 Crime 4 Abortion policy 2 The war between Russia and Ukraine 1 Marquette Law School Poll, national survey, Nov.
+5-12, 2025 Question: Which one of the following issues matters MOST to you right now?
+Financial situation, inflation, and the economy

 Among adults